arjunpdhaliwal/discord-rust-framework/README.md

 # discord-rust-framework
-Framework for communication with the Discord Gateway over websockets using rust.
+Framework for communication with the Discord Gateway over websockets using Rust.

 ### Usage:
 ```rs